 To be eligible for a baccalaureate degree from the University, a student must meet the following:

-- College readiness requirements
+- Any college readiness requirements

 - Core curriculum requirements

 - School or college major requirements

 The Core curriculum requirements apply to all students who entered the University beginning September 1982 and thereafter.
 Transfer students should refer to the section, "Transfer Credits and the USM Core."

 In addition to the minimum requirements of 120 credits for a baccalaureate degree, a candidate must:

 (a) receive passing grades in courses required by the University, the school or college, and the major department;

 (b) accumulate the number of credit hours required by the school or college in which the student is registered;

 (c) achieve an accumulative average grade point average of not less than 2.00 (some majors require a higher GPA for graduation);